One of the leading marketing strategies that can improve your open rates, click-through rates, and sales conversion is segmentation.

 For example, you wouldn’t want to send thanksgiving to a Canadian recipient and an American recipient at the same time.

-Or like you wouldn’t want to send a summer collection to your subscriber in a country where the current climate is in winters.
+Or like you wouldn’t want to send a summer collection to your subscriber in a country where the current climate is in winter.

-When do your recipients are opening your emails most of the time?
-At what time, you can get the maximum engagement through your emails?
+When do your recipients open your emails most of the time?
+At what time can you get the maximum engagement through your emails?

 All these questions will help you customize your email marketing campaign to aim for better scheduling.